 Review - Pinocchio Bar Trade Setup (Pin Bar)

 A pin bar is a unique price pattern because it is not defined by one, two, or even three bars.
-It is defined by the entire market structure.
+It is determined by the market structure.

-We can only label a pin bar after looking at support or resistance levels that it penetrated.
+We can only label a Pin Bar after looking at the support or resistance levels that it penetrated.

-You can also take a look at the Thee-Bar Inside Bar Pattern, which is another great bar pattern to use in your trading.
+- Three-Bar Inside Bar Pattern - another interesting bar pattern to use in your trading.